TMAPC Policies & Procedures

 2.3 General Procedures.

-(a) If a meeting procedure is not addressed by these Policies and Procedures, the Chairman shall decide the procedure based on the tradition of the Commission.
+(a) If a meeting procedure is not addressed by these Policies and Procedures, the Chair shall decide the procedure based on the tradition of the Commission.
 The Commission may by majority vote establish a procedure differing from the procedure recommended by the Chair.
 The Chair and the Commission may refer to any book or treatise on rules of order or parliamentary procedure for guidance.

 (b) A member of TMAPC staff shall serve as TMAPC Recording Secretary.
 The TMAPC Recording Secretary shall keep complete minutes of all public hearings of the Commission and shall receive all District Court appeals from any Commission action.